Allow ambiguous records only in states where taxon occurs

 Note that A. aleuticum occurs in our area only in MD.
 We have discussed having an improvement in the map generation algorithm such that a check is made on differences in ambiguity by state based on a list of which Weakley taxa are known for each state.
 If we were to implement this (which would take some time), then A. pedatum specimens would be ambiguous only in MD.

-#3 Updated by xianhua liu about 12 years ago
+Updated by xianhua liu over 16 years ago

 First, let me explain why Adiantum pedatum from NCU is ambiguous.